assembler-school/filesystem-explorer/README.md

-## Organizationd and distribution of the tasks
+## Organization and distribution of the tasks

 Sush as [**Valentino Traverso**](https://github.com/valentraverso) has more expirience in PHP, he has taken the leading role in this project.

-*_The biggest part_* of the time we have used *peer coding* to see together how work diferent PHP methods and share experience:
+_The biggest part_ of the time we have used **peer coding** to see together how work diferent PHP methods and share experience:
 - Interfaces for Log in/Sign out, General Files Explorer page, Edit .txt document;

 Then, we shared tasks: